 - Nurturing and dedicated to the development and well-being of children

-- A degree or local polytechnic diploma in any discipline
+- A local polytechnic diploma or degree in any discipline

-- At least 5 GCE ‘O’ Level passes and preferably a B4 in GCE ‘O’ Level English Language (EL1)
+- Preferably a B4 in GCE ‘O’ Level English Language (EL1) or equivalent

-- Applicants keen to teach Mother Tongue Language should possess at least a B4 in GCE ‘O’ Level Mother Tongue Language.
+- Applicants keen to teach Mother Tongue Language should possess at least a B4 in GCE ‘O’ Level Mother Tongue Language or equivalent.